 More than this, I hope they might help us individually, to find new ways of mending our own neighborhoods, of slowing our increasingly rushed lifestyles, of reviving the warmth and wellness within our cold and aloof cities, and ultimately, of regenerating the social and environmental health of the places we dwell.

-This article is part of “The Possible City,” an independently produced series by City as Nature that inspires us through image and story, to re-imagine neighborhoods and cities that cultivate social and ecological wellness at their roots.
+This article is part of “The Possible City,” a series of engaging stories and images that inspire us to re-imagine neighborhoods and cities as places that cultivate social and ecological wellness at their roots.
+The series is independently produced by City as Nature, and funded in part through donations and proceeds from our films.